emmacunningham/ga_sample_lesson/fewd_slides/Week_06_Review_Refactor/12_refactor_arrays/slides.md

 ##Keyword: "This"

-jQuery: “this” refers to the selected object
+jQuery: `this` refers to the selected object

 ---